 Another thing worth mentioning is that these Merrell boots boast metal hooks and eyelets for secure lacing.
 There’s no zipper so they are a bit awkward to get on and take off, especially with the lack of an ankle loop.

 But that’s the only bad thing I can say about them – considering these are waterproof and insulated boots with a very aggressive outsole, they’re actually my favorite pick out of the bunch.
+Buy these, and you will soon be walking on ice with ease!

 It is worth noting that these boots run a little small, so it’s probably a good idea to go half a size up, especially if you have wide feet.